oferca/vscode-ext-tf/README.md

 # Advanced Terraform Shortcuts
-Boost up your Terraform experience with smart shortcuts.
+Boost up your Terraform cli  experience.

 # Features
 * Eliminates the need for typing.
-  * With just a simple click of a button, execute "terraform plan" and other commands **In Terminal**.
-* Command Execution Progress Bar:
+One-click execution.
-  * Watch an **visual progress indicator** as commands execute.
-Always know the command progress status.
+* Watch an **animated Progress Bar** as commands execute

 # How to use